GEOSITES

 Ryolite is a volcanic rock that consists of the same mineral as granite, but since ryolite often solidifies on the earth's surface during volcanic eruptions, the mineral grains are smaller.
 In Sunnhordland, the rhyolite originates from the eruption of volcanic archipelagos 470 million years ago.

-Five or six thousand years ago, people sat on Siggjo and made arrowheads for their hunting books from these old lava traumas.
+Five or six thousand years ago, people on Siggjo made arrowheads for their hunting bows from these ancient lava flows.

 Take a trip to the rhyolite quarry next time you are at Siggjo.
 Imagine that people sat here five thousand years ago and made arrowheads for their hunting books, arrows that have been found all the way north in Trøndelag!
 The quarry is on a hillside just west of the pond at the northern end of Siggjatoppen.